KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 Interpretation:

-- Adding EV charging roughly doubles the achievable emission reductions because a large block of demand is highly flexible.
+- Adding EV charging roughly doubles the achievable emission reductions because a large block of demand is highly flexible
-- Under low_intensity, the EV household can reach daily reductions above 40%, with a mean of around 20%.
+- Under low_intensity, the EV household can reach daily reductions above 40%, with a mean of around 20%
-- max_renewable still performs reasonably on average but is riskier, with some days where emissions are significantly higher than baseline (around −9%).
+- max_renewable still performs reasonably on average but is riskier, with some days where emissions are significantly higher than baseline (around −9%)
-- The results highlight the importance of optimising directly for carbon intensity, especially when large flexible loads like EV charging are involved.
+- The results highlight the importance of optimising directly for carbon intensity, especially when large flexible loads like EV charging are involved

 ## Why These Reductions Are Plausible
 The UK grid between 2020 and 2025:

-- Has relatively high renewable penetration.
+- Has relatively high renewable penetration
-- Exhibits reduced frequency of extreme fossil-heavy periods compared to earlier years.
+- Exhibits reduced frequency of extreme fossil-heavy periods compared to earlier years
-- Shows carbon-intensity curves that are smoother and less extreme overall.
+- Shows carbon-intensity curves that are smoother and less extreme overall

 For a standard household, this compresses the potential gains from shifting: the difference between 'bad' and 'good' hours is real but not extreme.
-A 10 - 11% daily saving under an aggressive shifting strategy is consistent with this structure.
+A 10 - 11% daily saving under an aggressive shifting strategy is consistent with this structure

 For an EV household, the situation is different: 7 kWh/day of EV charging is a large load that can be moved almost entirely into the cleanest hours, which is why daily reductions can exceed 40% on the best days.

 ## Streamlit App
 The project includes a Streamlit app that exposes the core logic:
-- Select date ranges.
+- Select date ranges
-- Visualise actual and predicted carbon intensity.
+- Visualise actual and predicted carbon intensity
-- Configure household daily consumption.
+- Configure household daily consumption
-- Adjust flexible share.
+- Adjust flexible share
-- Toggle EV charging and set daily EV kWh.
+- Toggle EV charging and set daily EV kWh
-- Choose strategy (`low_intensity` vs `max_renewable`).
+- Choose strategy (`low_intensity` vs `max_renewable`)
-- View baseline vs shifted load profiles.
+- View baseline vs shifted load profiles
-- View CO₂ reductions over time.
+- View CO₂ reductions over time

 The app is built from `streamlit_app.py` and uses the cleaned parquet datasets and precomputed predictions.

 ## Limitations
 Current limitations include:

-- Single national carbon-intensity signal (no locational marginal emissions).
+- Single national carbon-intensity signal (no locational marginal emissions)
 - Only two household profiles:
-  - High-usage household.
+  - High-usage household
-  - High-usage household with EV.
+  - High-usage household with EV
-- Fixed flexible share (30% for the household, 100% for EV).
+- Fixed flexible share (30% for the household, 100% for EV)
-- No behavioural modelling (no rebound, comfort constraints, or non-compliance).
+- No behavioural modelling (no rebound, comfort constraints, or non-compliance)
-- No explicit price-based optimisation (carbon-only objective).
+- No explicit price-based optimisation (carbon-only objective)

-- Temperature features and weather-driven modelling are not yet integrated into the main forecasting model.
+Temperature was evaluated as a variable and provided a small but consistent improvement, confirming that near-term carbon intensity is driven primarily by system inertia and supply composition.

 Despite these limitations, the results are internally consistent and align with the expected behaviour of a decarbonising grid with moderate intraday variation.

 ## Future Work
 Potential next steps:
-- Integrate temperature and weather features into the forecasting model.
-- Add additional household profiles (for example, electric heating).
+- Add additional household profiles (for example, electric heating)
-- Compare HistGradientBoostingRegressor with gradient boosting libraries such as LightGBM or XGBoost.
+- Compare HistGradientBoostingRegressor with gradient boosting libraries such as LightGBM or XGBoost
-- Use explainability tools (e.g. SHAP) to understand feature contributions.
+- Use explainability tools (e.g. SHAP) to understand feature contributions
-- Implement multi-day ahead forecasts with uncertainty intervals.
+- Implement multi-day ahead forecasts with uncertainty intervals
 - Extend the scenario engine to:
-  - Combine multiple households.
+  - Combine multiple households
-  - Simulate price-based behaviour.
+  - Simulate price-based behaviour
-  - Explore aggregated flexibility potential.
+  - Explore aggregated flexibility potential

 ## How to Run
 1. Clone the repository: